Updated October 8, 2019

 Myung-hee Kim was born in 1930 in North Pyongan province, north of Pyongyang, in what is now North Korea. (source: UC of Japan monthly journal “Family” dated June 2005.)

-The Sunday Journal USA of April 25, 2013 gives a date of June 30, 1955 – this appears to be a marriage date for Sun Myung Moon and Myung-hee Kim.
+The Sunday Journal USA of April 25, 2013 gives a date of June 30, 1955 for the marriage of Sun Myung Moon and Myung-hee Kim.

 Abusing and manipulating Japanese Unificationists through guilt